Just One Health

 As a member of the Harvard FXB Health and Human Rights Consortium, Phoenix Zones Initiative helps publish open access to the Health and Human Rights Journal.
-Phoenix Zones Initiative’s CEO Dr. Hope Ferdowsian serves as a co-editor of the forthcoming December 2021 Health and Human Rights Journal issue.
+Phoenix Zones Initiative’s CEO Dr. Hope Ferdowsian serves as a guest editor of the forthcoming December 2021 Health and Human Rights Journal issue.

 - intersections between social and environmental justice that impact the right to health;

 - relationships between the legal, political, and economic treatment of humans, other animals, and the natural environment;

 - how international frameworks such as the One Health Initiative and the Sustainable Development Goals address, or could better address, the right to health; and

 - the potential influence of expansive rights frameworks, including other than human rights, on human health outcomes.